Kryptexas/UE4-GameWorks-4.19.2/README.md

 Source releases
 ---------------

-This branch contains source code for the 4.2.0 release.
+This branch contains source code for the **4.2.0 release**.
 You'll need to download dependency files per the instructions below in order to build and run the engine.

 We're also publishing bleeding edge changes from our engine team in the [master branch](https://github.com/EpicGames/UnrealEngine/tree/master) on GitHub.
 Here you can see [live commits](https://github.com/EpicGames/UnrealEngine/commits/master) from Epic programmers along with integrated code submissions from the community.
 This branch is